truekas/PencilSharpener/README.md

 Afterward, re-insert your charger AND KEEP IT PLUGGED IN while pushing `esc + refresh + power` to enter the device recovery menu.
 Then press `ctrl + d` and as soon as the screen goes black, press the keys to re-open the recovery menu.

 Insert your sh1mmer USB and then choose to boot from it.
-You may get a `no valid image` error.
-If this happens, you need to flash the correct keys to the device.
-Please follow the **Rolled Keys** section at the bottom of the document.
+You may get a no valid image error.
+If this happens, you need to re-flash the correct keys to the device.
+Please follow the [Rolled Keys](#fixing-rolled-keys) section.

-Re-open the recovery menu and try to boot back into sh1mmer.
-You should choose `utilities > unenroll` it should give an error.
-Open the bash console WHILE MAKING SURE THE PINS ARE STILL BRIDGED and run:
+Re-open the recovery menu and boot into sh1mmer.
+You should choose `utilities > unenroll` and after it gives an error, open the bash console WHILE MAKING SURE THE PINS ARE STILL BRIDGED and run:
 ```
 flashrom --wp-disable
 /usr/share/vboot/bin/set_gbb_flags.sh 0x80b3
 flashrom --wp-enable
 ```
-Hit `esc + refresh + power` to go back into the recovery menu and now boot onto your v125 recovery USB. **Follow the steps at the bottom of the document if you keyroll after the recovery process.**
+Hit `esc + refresh + power` to go back into the recovery menu and now boot onto your v125 recovery USB and follow its instructions.
+See the [keyroll steps](#fixing-rolled-keys) on the document if you keyroll again.

-After the recovery process is complete, choose to `boot from internal disk` on the menu.
+After the recovery process is complete, choose to boot into ChromeOS.
 Then switch to the Vt2 console on the sign-in screen by pressing `ctrl + alt + f2` and run:
 ```
 tpm_manager_client take_ownership
 cryptohome --action=remove_firmware_management_parameters